 Keep your smile and maintain your joy which you naturally spread around in being a bubbly personality with the understanding that you too are human like everyone else.
 We’re not immune to having our “moments” in life in response to normal life’s situations of disappointments, frustrations, and everyday occurrences.
 We’re not robots or baby dolls having a permanent fixture in emotions.
 In all things respond from wisdom, guidance, and prayer from the Lord while still being who you are.
 Know that we don’t have to carry the burden of people pleasing, fixer uppers, or take on the responsibility of being the gatekeepers of everyone’s mood.
 You can be as “bubbly” as you want to be, but you don’t have to be a doormat, pushover, or be bullied to take anyone’s crap.
 You have every right to establish boundaries and maintain them.
 You can be bubbly and friendly yet call someone out without fear that it will ” tarnish” your “friendly” image.
 Know that opposites attract, but you don’t have to opening invite or entertain any relationship that is unhealthy or toxic.
 Notice what’s draining or overwhelming in preventing you from spreading your bubby depostion in bringing you down.
 Select friendships and relationships that can love, appericate, and accept all parts of you not just your fun loving bubby side.

-Love all that is about.
-Don’t allow anything to burst your bubble bring fourth your high-spirited light.
+Love your bubbly personality.
+Don’t allow anything to burst your bubble, and bring fourth your high-spirited light.